iLert/docs/integrations/zoom/chat.md

 ---
 description: >-
-  The iLert Zoom Chat Integration helps you to bring iLert alerts into your Zoom channels, acknowledge or resolve alerts without leaving the chat.
+  The ilert Zoom Chat Integration helps you to bring ilert alerts into your Zoom channels, acknowledge or resolve alerts without leaving the chat.
 ---

 # Zoom Chat Integration

-## In iLert <a href="#in-ilert" id="in-ilert"></a>
+## In ilert <a href="#in-ilert" id="in-ilert"></a>

 ### Create the Zoom Chat Connector and link it to the alert source

 {% hint style="info" %}
 **Admin permission required**

-To set up the integration, you must have admin rights in iLert.
+To set up the integration, you must have admin rights in ilert.
 {% endhint %}

 1. **\*\*Click the gear icon and then click on the** Connectors\*\* link